 Why not wasting the pre-credit phase?
 On the one hand, if the sender holds during the pre-credit phase, it can deal a heavy blow on short messages, which could have been completed in the first RTT.
-To concretely show its impact on performance, we chose ExpressPass [14], the most recent proactive transport proposal that sends only scheduled packets after the pre-credit phase (although it uses probe packets, but they do not carry actual data).
-We ran an ns-2 simulation with a fat-tree topology of 8 spine switches, 16 leaf switches, 32 top-of-rack (ToR) switches and 192 servers connected via 100Gbps links2.
-Flows are generated according to two realistic workloads, including Cache Follower [31] and Web Server [31].
+To concretely show its impact on performance, we chose ExpressPass [1], the most recent proactive transport proposal that sends only scheduled packets after the pre-credit phase (although it uses probe packets, but they do not carry actual data).
+We ran an ns-2 simulation with a fat-tree topology of 8 spine switches, 16 leaf switches, 32 top-of-rack (ToR) switches and 192 servers connected via 100Gbps links (the same topology as used in ExpressPass [1]).
+Flows are generated according to two realistic workloads, including Cache Follower [15] and Web Server [15].